MEleonoraRossi/Phylogenomics-Tutorial/Tutorial.md

 In this repository you will find the data, the scripts and the instructions to run the tutorial of the phylogenomics session.

 ## What can you do with the content of this repository?

 You can use the data and instructions provided in this repository to run a phylogenomic analyses from start to finsih.
-The data used from this tutorial are from ([this paper](https://academic.oup.com/sysbio/article/65/6/1057/2281640?login=true)).
+The data used from this tutorial are from [this paper](https://academic.oup.com/sysbio/article/65/6/1057/2281640?login=true).
 This is a toy dataset, and for time and computational constraints is much smaller than a normal phylogenomic dataset.
 Nevertheless the workflow provided here is complete to allowing you to design your firt phylogenomic project.
 At the end of the tutorial there is a section provided with all the links for each software we are going to you use and more.
-The extra sections provided are to give you an insight on what all the steps explained in this clas comprhend.
+The extra sections provided are to give you an insight on what all the steps explained in this class comprehend.

 ## Data